itmammoth/bon-voyage.vim/README.md

 # Features

 * Try to source `.tablemaker.vim` in the current directory
-  * And if it's not found, try to source `.tablemaker.vim` in $HOME directory
+  * And if it's not found, try to source `.tablemaker.vim` in your $HOME directory
 * Never run when vim is running with any arguments or reading stdin

 # Installation